TusharDahibhate/Devops-Project/README.md

 Make changes in any of the repository files, perform (w/ sudo) git add, commit & push the changes to the deploy remote that points to the deploy/production.git folder.
 This will trigger Jenkins to create a build as mentioned in the post-receive hook in the bare repository created in deploy/production.git folder.

 ![alt checkbox image](https://github.ncsu.edu/asaxena5/Devops-Project1/blob/master/imgs/checkbox_job.jpg)

+* A private key for cloning the [private checkbox.io repo](https://github.ncsu.edu/asaxena5/checkbox.io-private) is required to be copied to [ansible-server/roles/checkbox_env/templates/key](ansible-server/roles/checkbox_env/templates/key).

 ### Ansible Vault files:
 * The passwords are stored in an ansible-vault created file @ ansible-server/vars/secrets.yml